grimlor/OnionArchitecture/Core/Core ReadMe.txt

 dependency resolution.
 It should also contain the definition of the IServiceLocator interface for the IoC container used by the DependencyResolution project.

+Be sure to change the project's build target to the UI layer's bin folder.